Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Middle Tennessee Stats and Trends

-- This season, the Blue Raiders are winless ATS when entering a game as an underdog of 15 points or more.
+- This season, the Blue Raiders are winless against the spread when entering a game as an underdog of 15 points or more.

-- Middle Tennessee's games this season have gone over the total in two out of seven opportunities (28.6%).
+- Middle Tennessee's games this year have gone over the total in two out of seven opportunities (28.6%).

-- When Middle Tennessee puts up more than 30.5 points, it is 3-0-1 against the spread and 4-1 overall.
+- Middle Tennessee is 3-0-1 against the spread and 4-1 overall when the team puts up more than 30.5 points.

 - This season the Blue Raiders have turned the ball over 11 times, one more than the Hilltoppers' takeaways (10).